Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Graph Kernel methods for machine learning

-In this part we introduce the new quantum-feature kernel which is used in this work, the generalized-distance quantum-correlation (GDQC) kernel.
-In contrast to the QEK algorithm which designed to excel at capturing global graph information, the new kernel draws from local observables making it more apt at predicting local graph properties.
+In this section, we introduce the generalized-distance quantum-correlation kernel, a new quantum-feature kernel used in this work.
+Unlike $\mathrm{QEK}$, which is designed to capture global graph information, $\mathrm{GDQC}$ is based on local observables and is therefore better suited to predicting local graph properties.